-As a project manager, I had various experience.
-I had a dedicated person responsible for defining of requirements on one project.
+As a project manager, I had various experiences.
+I had a dedicated person responsible for defining requirements on one project.
 And there were cases when I had to elicit requirements on my own.

 I can tell you for sure in both cases challenges are the same.
 You need to work with stakeholders.
 And most of the time they are short on time.
 Stakeholders usually do not see the value of the requirements management process.
 Quite often they think that it is a part of the execution process.